The Incredible Power of an Apology

 a written or spoken expression of one’s regret, remorse, or sorrow for having insulted, failed, injured, or wronged another (The Random House Dictionary of the English Language, Unabridged Edition).

-It is often an agonizing decision for a client to consider whether an apology is the right step to take.
+It is often an agonizing decision for a client to consider whether an apology is a right step to take.
 A right step for them and for those the action affected.
 The words, the presentation and a host of other considerations make a good apology a practice worth mastering.

 All of the following components will relate a sincere and effective apology to the aggrieved.